syedhassaanahmed/neo-to-cosmos/README.md

 - The app is **NOT intended to synchronize a live production database**.
 - Node or Relationship property names which are [system reserved in Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-resources#system-vs-user-defined-resources) will be prepended with `prop_`, i.e. `id` will become `prop_id`.
 - Because Cosmos DB stores vertices and edges in the same collection, Neo4j Relationship Ids will be appended with `edge_` in order to avoid conflicts with Node Ids.
 - This project is **NOT officially supported by Microsoft**.
-It is an independent effort, although we really appreciate if submit PRs to improve it.
+It is an independent effort, although we really appreciate if you submit PRs to improve it.

 ## Get Started
 The first thing you'll need is a Neo4j database.
 Docker is the quickest way to get started.
 If you're looking for Neo4j docker images with pre-populated Graph datasets, we've [got you covered](https://github.com/syedhassaanahmed/neo4j-datasets/blob/master/azuredeploy.json#L8)! e.g. The following will spin up a container of [Game of Thrones dataset](https://github.com/syedhassaanahmed/neo4j-datasets/tree/master/game-of-thrones):